 "Your chapter provides new information for those of us, who have studied the bidirectionality of brain and body.
 As a scientist, I have frequently talked about the bidirectionality between heart and brain and between visceral states and mental function.
 However, your chapter truly provides a personal narrative of these concepts that has been missing from the scientific literature and specifically from Polyvagal Theory."
 Prof Stephen Porges, Neuroscientist.

 When we are safe the ‘Social Engagement System’ is enabled.
 In this mode, our bodies can function uninterrupted & we feel safe, calm & socially connected.
 The tasks of this mode include feeding, vocalizing, head tilt & turn, gaze, facial expression, voice perception & listening.
 We need to be in this mode to reduce metabolic demand to grow, develop, learn & heal.

-When we feel under threat a different mode is activated; our fight or flight response which is linked with the ‘fish’ part of our evolutionary history.
+When we feel under threat a different mode is activated; our fight or flight response.
 In this mode, our nervous system is called to action & we feel compelled to either fight or run to safety.
 Our body experiences a stimulating set of physiological changes, felt as anxiety, anger or blind rage.

 Hearts & Minds

 Our sensitivity to risk is shaped during infancy.
 We know that adverse childhood events can increase this sensitivity.
 The vagus nerve modulates heart rate activity in response to stress & heart rate variability can be used to measure stress reactivity, providing a marker for Neuroception.
 Since the heart is central to our nervous system it seems likely that cardiac anomalies may compromise the stress response, emotional regulation & the social self.
 This may be further heightened by medical disruptions to the biologically embedded need for safe social connection.